oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 }
 ```

-Modify `home.component.html` to show the Login button if the user is not logged in, otherwise, show a Logout button.
+Modify `home.component.html` to show the Login button if the user is not logged in.
+Otherwise, show a Logout button.

 ```html
 <div *ngIf="user; else login">